rimusz/kube-gce/README.md

 # Easy Deploying CoreOS with Kubernetes to GCE

-With one simple script on your Mac OS X you can deploy an elastic Kubernetes cluster on top of CoreOS using [Fleet](https://github.com/coreos/fleet) and [flannel](https://github.com/coreos/flannel) to GCE.
+With one simple script on your Mac OS X or Linux computer, you can deploy an elastic Kubernetes cluster on top of CoreOS using [Fleet](https://github.com/coreos/fleet) and [flannel](https://github.com/coreos/flannel) to GCE.
 By default it is set to a master + two nodes.

-### Install dependencies if you do not have them on your Mac OS:
+### Install dependencies if you do not have them on your Mac OS/Linux:

 * You need Google Cloud account and GC SDK installed
 * git